Borasification/ootd-bestof/README.md

 `ootd bestof imgur client secret` with what imgur gave you.

-Go to the `Admin/Plugins/OOTD Best of` menu and click the `Show OOTD bestof` button.
+Go to the `Admin/Plugins/OOTD Best of` menu and click the `Authenticate` button.
 It should open a new page on imgur asking you to login and authorize the app.
 Once it's done you're all setup!